There's a nationwide Sriracha shortage, and climate change may be to blame

 "But people, they are used to the taste right now.
 So when they taste it, they'll know right away," he said.

-Florence Lee, who was at Csau's restaurant waiting for a bowl of pho, summed up her thoughts on a Sriracha swap-out: "Bummed out."
+Florence Lee, who was at Csau's restaurant waiting for a bowl of pho, summed up her thoughts on a Sriracha swap-out: "A little bummed out."

 "Because this is where I'm like, you have to have the Hoisin sauce and the Sriracha, together!" she said.